• Skip to primary navigation

 For full recipe instructions go to the recipe card at the end of this post.

-2. Beat the sugar, olive oil and eggs until smooth and thick.
+• Wet ingredients.
+Beat the sugar, olive oil and eggs in a medium bowl until smooth and thick.

-4. Finally stir in the grated courgette until evenly dispersed.
+• Finally stir the grated courgette into the cake batter until evenly dispersed.

 images showing how to make courgette cake, one of ingredients in mixer, then the flours in a bowl, then the batter in the mixer